Census Bureau Releases New Data on Oregon and Several Counties from the 2015 American Community Survey 1-Year Estimates

 For basic help online, the University of Delaware Library has a Guide you can consult, at http://guides.lib.udel.edu/c.php?g=85404&p=548852

 Help with searching and finding government documents is available at the Information Desk in The Valley Library.
 Help via instant messaging, e-mail, text, and phone is available--see Ask Us

 Instruction on finding and using government documents is available for classes and groups and can be tailored to the needs of the students or audience.
 Possible topics include

 Classes can be scheduled by contacting the Government Information Librarian, Valery King.

-Many government documents are available in electronic form, linked in the library catalog or available directly from government databases or the Internet.
-The OSU Libraries has a large collection of circulating documents as well.
-Many of these are located on the 3rd floor; others are cataloged and shelved within the library stacks.
+Many government documents are available electronically, linked in the library catalog or available directly from government databases or the Internet.
+The OSU Libraries also has a large collection of circulating documents.
+Many are located on the 3rd floor; others are cataloged and shelved within the library stacks.
 Be sure to check the catalog record to find out what format your document is (paper, microfiche, CD/DVD, online etc.) and the physical location of the document.
 The table below provides location information and circulation status for documents:

 |print / SuDoc number||3rd floor Documents section||yes|

 |print / LC call numbers||in stacks with other LC call numbers||yes|